 Supports internships working nationally or internationally in the area of social services, particularly those that serve to empower women and men in family planning.
 Students are encouraged to meet with the Chair to assess the fit of their internship to the Program prior to applying.

-Tony Smith '01 Creativity Grant - Megan Crawford, CLS Internship Coordinator
+Tony Smith '01 Creativity Grant - Christie Mohlke, CLS Assistant Director of Career Development and Internships

 Supports an internship that advances a student's academic studies and/or their ability to view any academic discipline from a creative framework.